Woodroffe, Northern Territory

-Woodroffe is an inner-city suburb of Palmerston.
-It is 25 km southeast of the Darwin CBD and 2.1 km from Palmerston City.
+Woodroffe is an inner-city suburb of Palmerston, located 2.1 km from Palmerston City and 25 kilometres southeast of the Darwin CBD.
 Its local government area is the City of Palmerston.
+It is on the traditional Country and waterways of the Larrakia people.

 This suburb is named after George Woodroffe Goyder, Surveyor General of South Australia from 1861 to 1893.
 In 1868–69 Goyder was appointed by the South Australian Government to carry out a survey of land in the Northern Territory.